Icon

 Netherlands

-A residence permit is a mandatory document that expats must have for legal residence in the country.
-Find out what are the requirements for foreigners to obtain a document and what procedure for obtaining a residence permit is relevant in 2024
+A residence permit is a mandatory document that expats must have to legally reside in the Netherlands.
+Find out what requirements foreigners have to obtain the document and what is the procedure for obtaining a residence permit in the Netherlands

 Order an insurance policy for safe travel, stay or work abroad